equdevel/SnowRunner_mod_installer/README.md

 If you need to remove all mods from the cache, run the installer with --clear-cache switch.

-If you need to download new versions of mods, run the installer with --update switch (without this switch, a message will appear about the release of new versions of mods).
+If you need to download new versions of mods, run the installer with --update switch (without this switch, only a message about new versions of mods will appear).